ElektraInitiative/libelektra/doc/decisions/STEPS.md

 Here the decision should not only have one decision but should describe several solutions.
 For each solution a proposal, rationale and optionally implications should be given.

-## In Progress
+## In Review

 - You must include all further alternative proposals made in the "Considered Alternatives" section.
 - Now it is allowed to have the decision from the previous round in the "Decision" section.

-> For decisions "In Progress" the solution space is clear.
+> For decisions "In Review" the solution space is clear.
 > I.e. the trade-offs, combinations and pros/cons of the considered alternatives are explored.
 > Decision author and reviewers are satisfied that every useful considered alternative is present in the decision.
 > Without merges in between, this is the last step reachable for a decision PR that started in "Drafts".